james-gulland/space/README.md

 ![My Image](src/images/image4.png)

-Components
+<b>Components:</b>
 Given the first and last page would not feature a next or previous button, we created three components to reflect the HTML necessary across scenarios titled firstDay, lastDay and normalDay.
 Within each component, logical conditioning was required to determine what actions to take based on the API response.
 In some instances, a video was returned instead of a picture, and in rare instances neither a picture or video was returned.
 Due to this, conditional logic was added to ensure the correct action was being taken based on the response (for example, an image required updating the background of a Div, whereas a video required the insertion of an iframe within the Div.

 ![My Image](src/images/image18.png)

-Date Picker
+<b>Date Picker:</b>
-Using the default HTML date picker (<input type="date" />) led to undesirable behaviours when moving across months/years, as the date pre-populated with each change, causing an API request to be sent.
+Using the default HTML date picker ```<input type="date" />``` led to undesirable behaviours when moving across months/years, as the date pre-populated with each change, causing an API request to be sent.
 To solve this, we used MUI Date Picker (React Date Picker component - MUI X) which allowed us to control and remove this undesirable behaviour.
 To use this date picker, we had to make use of the dayjs library as well as LocalizationProvider.

 ![My Image](src/images/image5.png)